 If you’re looking for some of the best Black Friday games and activities, along with lesson plans, then keep on reading.
-We have 20 ESL games and activities for Black Friday, along with lots of other useful things dedicated to this shopping holiday.
+We have the best ESL games and activities for Black Friday, along with lots of other useful things dedicated to this shopping holiday.

 Let’s get into the best ESL Black Friday activities.

 This is a fun speaking activity that’s ideal for higher-level students.
 Put students into groups of four and give them a topic to talk about.
 Here are a few ideas:

 - What do you think about shopping?